 Ball State University – College of Communication, Information, and Media (2011 – 2012) – Graduate Assistant

 This is one of the hardest jobs to explain exactly what’s going on because there are so many moving parts.
 I help manage an annual website, a Facebook platform, a Twitter platform, a website, a team of about 10 students, help my students create content for an annual website, create content myself for immediate consumption, interact with professors, photograph live events, and there are probably a few other things that I’m missing.
-And it’s been my favorite job yet.
+And it’s one of my favorite jobs ever.
 I love the ability to be creative while there are still structural beams around me.
 I’ve helped our Facebook site become more successful and driven more traffic to the site than at any other time in it’s history.
 I’ve also driven our Twitter traffic to a point where I can be proud of how much it’s changed in such a short time.

 The part where everyone seems like they’re bragging.
 But I will spare you the majority of my grade school basketball championships, although those teams were pretty amazing, and give you some highlights, and the reasons I chose them, that I truly feel show my ability to strive for excellence.